sougata-github/go-learn/README.md

   var myVariable string = "Hello, World!"
   ```

-  or set the value of the type right away so it can be inferred right away
+  or set the value of the type so it can be inferred right away

   ```go
   var myVariable = "Hello, World!"